MonaSolutions/MonaServer/doc/README.txt

   $ make html

-.. note:: Result is available in directory *./_build/html*.
+.. note:: Result is available in the root directory of the documentation.

 If you use Notepad++ (plugin NppExec)
 ----------------------------------------------